Astigmatism Overview (cont.)

 In regular astigmatism, the meridians in which the two different curves lie are located 90 degrees apart.
 Most astigmatism is regular.
 In irregular astigmatism, the two meridians may be located at something other than 90 degrees apart or there are more than two meridians.

 A scar in the cornea, resulting from an injury or infection, may also cause astigmatism.
 Astigmatism can be caused by ocular surgery, including cataract surgery and corneal transplantation.
 Certain diseases of the eye, such as keratoconus or pellucid degeneration, will cause irregular astigmatism.

 Individuals with a family history of high degrees of astigmatism or keratoconus are at risk for astigmatism.
 People who use power tools without safety glasses are subject to the type of injuries that may cause acquired astigmatism.

 What are symptoms of astigmatism?

-In an eye with astigmatism, vision is blurred due to the inability of the optical elements of the eye to focus objects into a sharp image on the retina.
-In astigmatism, a point of light is focused and perceived as a line, rather than as a point.
-Astigmatism makes it difficult to see fine details, both close-up or at a distance.
+In an eye with astigmatism, vision is blurred due to the inability of the optical elements of the eye to focus a point object into a sharply focused point image on the retina.
+Astigmatism makes it difficult to see fine details, both close-up and at a distance.
 Small amounts of astigmatism may not be noticed at all.
-Sometimes uncorrected astigmatism can lead to eye strain, eye fatigue, squinting, or headaches in addition to blurring and distortion of vision at all distances.
+Sometimes uncorrected astigmatism can lead to eyestrain, eye fatigue, squinting, or headaches in addition to blurring and distortion of vision at all distances.